The City of Melville is home to an abundance of wildlife, from mammals, birds, reptiles, amphibians and fish.

 Feral bees are opportunistically controlled wherever they occur in bushland areas.
 As they have a tendency to inhabit artificial nest boxes, the boxes are monitored regularly for signs of infestation.
 Any boxes that have not been used by native birds or bats for a number of years are removed to reduce the risk of feral bee invasion.

 The City of Melville is currently participating in a Regional Corella Control Reference Group being hosted by WALGA.
 The City currently does not have feeding sites nominated, however the current control being undertaken in the region is expected to reduce Corella numbers across the Perth Metro area.
 Please report Corella roosting trees or and damage caused by Corellas to Customer Service.
-Rainbow Lorikeets are not currently controlled by the City.
+Rainbow Lorikeets are not currently controlled by the City however we encourage residents to log roosting site information with Birdlife WA as part of their Rainbow Roost Project.
+For more information on how to log data please visit Birdlife's website.

 Ravens are a native species and are therefore protected under State Wildlife legislation.
 Parks and Wildlife Service are the governing body concerning all of our native wildlife.
 The City of Melville does not conduct culls of Ravens in urban areas.